CHART OF

 The University shall be organized into the following academic divisions:

-Section 3.1.1 - School of Social Justice and Community Development
+Section 3.1.1 – Faculty of Social Justice and Community Development

 Section 3.1.2 – School of Cultural Studies and Liberal Arts

-Section 3.1.3 - School of Science, Technology, and Innovation
+Section 3.1.3 – Faculty of Science, Technology, and Innovation

 Section 3.1.4 – School of Business and Entrepreneurship